A Novel Collaborative Framework for Efficient Synchronization in Split Federated Learning over Wireless Networks: An Overview of CSFL Framework

-In the second stage, once the high-efficiency users complete the forward propagation, the bottleneck users pause their computations and pass the completed model layer information to the high-efficiency users.
-Based on this progress, the high-efficiency users determine the partition point within their own models, identifying the corresponding unfinished layers for further processing.
-The high efficiency users then proceed with relaying these layers.
-Meanwhile, the bottleneck users transmit the intermediate smashed data generated from the completed portion to the high-efficiency users via wireless channels (to distinguish it from the smashed data that will later be transmitted to the server, we refer to this as intermediate smashed data).
-The high-efficiency users will input this intermediate smashed data into the remaining selected model layers to complete the subsequent forward propagation.
-During this assistance period, the bottleneck users will perform auxiliary tasks, such as enhancing the security or privacy protection mechanisms of the system and adjusting the batch-size for the next round of training to balance computational resources and improve model performance.
+In the second stage, once the efficient devices complete the forward propagation, the bottleneck devices pause their computations and pass the completed model layer information to the efficient devices.
+The efficient devices then determine the partition point within their own models, identifying the corresponding unfinished layers for further processing.
+Meanwhile, the bottleneck devices transmit the intermediate smashed data generated from the completed portion to the efficient devices via wireless channels (to distinguish it from the smashed data that will later be transmitted to the server, we refer to this as intermediate smashed data).
+The efficient devices will input this intermediate smashed data into the remaining selected model layers to complete the subsequent forward propagation.
+During this assistance period, the bottleneck devices may perform auxiliary tasks, such as enhancing the security or privacy protection mechanisms of the system and adjusting the batch-size for the next round of training to balance computational resources and improve model performance.
+After completing the relay computation, each efficient device uploads both its own smashed data at the cut layer and the relayed smashed data computed for its matched bottleneck device.
+The server then processes these inputs separately in the training pipeline.

-The essence of the second stage is that a portion of the forward propagation on the bottleneck users is completed on the models of the high-efficiency users.
-By taking advantage of the superior computational resources of the high-efficiency users, combined with the model partitioning advantages of SL, ensure that the forward propagation of the bottleneck users can be accelerated.
-This ensures that when the final smashed data from the bottleneck users is transmitted, the smashed data from the high-efficiency users is also transmitted, ultimately achieving synchronization between the two.
-The key processes of the CSFL framework are discussed next.